The WHLG Framework

 The Bank

 Think of your mental health as a bank account.
 A relaxing evening is a deposit.
 Extra hours grinding is a withdrawal.
-The goal is simple: don't go past zero.
-Track what fills you up and what drains you.
+Don't go past zero.
 The counter resets every Sunday.

 The Catch

-The practice underneath every other practice.
-When you notice the grip tightening, you name it: “I'm gripping.”
+The practice underneath every practice.
+When you notice the grip tightening, name it: 'I'm gripping.'
 That's it.
-No analysis, no judgment.
+No analysis.
 Just the naming.
-This builds the muscle that makes everything else possible.

 The Two Questions

-When you feel the tension rise, ask: “Am I caring, or am I carrying?”
-Then: “Is this fusion, or is this freedom?”
+'Am I caring, or am I carrying?'
+Then: 'Is this fusion, or is this freedom?'
 Fusion is the fist.
 Freedom is the open hand.
-You can tell the difference in your body before your brain catches up.

 The Morning Ground

-Three things before the world gets a vote: read your Promise to Self, sit in quiet reflection with no input, then prepare from your own ground — not from someone else's urgency.
-This is how you start the day as you, not as your inbox.
+Three things before the world gets a vote: read your Promise, quiet reflection, then prepare from your own ground — not from someone else's urgency.

 The Evening Return